Gujarat under the Delhi Sultanate: Zafar Khan, 1371 and successors

 Next year, on leaving for Sindh for the third time, Firuz Shah Tughlaq bestowed the government of Gujarát on Zafar Khán in place of Nizám-ul-Mulk.
 On Zafar Khán’s death, in 1373 according to Farishtah and 1371 according to the Mirăt-i-Áhmedi, he was succeeded by his son Daryá Khán who appears to have governed by a deputy named Shams-ud-dín Anwar Khán.
 In 1376, besides presents of elephants horses and other valuables, one Shams-ud-dín Dámghání offered a considerable advance on the usual collections from Gujarát.
 As Daryá Khán would not agree to pay this sum he was displaced and Shams-ud-dín Dámghání was appointed governor.
 Finding himself unable to pay the stipulated amount this officer rebelled and withheld the revenue.
 Firuz Shah Tughlaq sent an army against him, and by the aid of the chieftains and people, whom he had greatly oppressed, Shams-ud-dín was slain.
-The government of the province was then entrusted to Farhat-ul-Mulk Rásti Khán.
+The government of the province was then entrusted to Malik Mufarrah Sultani.

 Farhat-ul-Mulk, 1376–1391

-In about 1388, a noble named Sikandar Khán was sent to supersede Farhat-ul-Mulk, but was defeated and slain by him.
+In about 1388, a noble named Sikandar Khán was sent to supersede Malik Mufarrah Sultani known as Farhat-ul-Mulk also Rasti Khan, but was defeated and slain by him.
 As the emperor Firuz Shah Tughluq died shortly after no notice was taken of Farhat-ul-Mulk’s conduct and in the short reign of Fírúz’s successor Ghiás-ud-dín Tughluq, no change was made in the government of Gujarát.
 During the brief rule of Abu Bakr Shah, Farhat-ul-Mulk continued undisturbed.
 But in 1391, on the accession of Násir-ud-dín Muhammad Tughluq II, a noble of the name of Zafar Khán was appointed governor of Gujarát, and despatched with an army to recall or, if necessary, expel Farhat-ul-Mulk.